aussircaex/MoonshineDnDGame/content/NPCs/Enemies/Angelus (†).md

 *Update:* Angelus fled into hiding after the party raided his hideout and defeated the Blades there.
 The party managed to avoid killing most of them.
 *Update:* Angelus was found aboard the great airship, and the party attacked him there.
 He jumped from the ship, using a *Feather Token* to escape safely.

+*Update:* After Angelus kidnapped the warforged titan Clark by abducting his friend, the party gave chase, catching up to the Blades at a hidden teleportation circle they were attempting to activate.
+In a climactic battle, the party slew Angelus.

 ![[Angelus.jpg]]